ntustison/ANTsXMouseBrainMapping/Manuscript/discussion.md

 using ANTsX components for velocity field optimization and integration, and offers a novel mechanism for interpolating across the non-linear developmental trajectory of the mouse brain.
 Such interpolation has potential utility for both anatomical harmonization and longitudinal analyses.
+Interestingly, long-range transformations (e.g., P56 to E11.5) revealed anatomy evolving in plausible ways yet sometimes diverging from known developmental patterns (e.g., hippocampal shape changes) reflecting the input data and offering insight into temporal gaps.
+These behaviors could assist future efforts to determine which additional time points would most improve spatiotemporal coverage.

 We also introduced a template-based deep learning pipeline for mouse brain extraction and parcellation using aggressive data augmentation.
 This approach is